 Any files I share with Patty are stored in my OneDrive for Business, and vice versa.

-You also have the option to view your calendar within the Teams app:
+You have the option to view your calendar within the Teams app:

 But it’s really nothing special, right?
-What I do love is the option to create a meeting for all the members of your team:
+What we do love is the option to create a meeting for all the members of your team:

 The scheduled meeting appears in the channel: